DeepOPF: A Feasibility-Optimized Deep Neural Network Approach for AC Optimal Power Flow Problems: A Feasibility-Optimized Deep Neural Network Approach For AC-OPF

 where $s_{pred}$ is the scaling factor.
 The DNN will predict $s_{pred} $ and compute $x_{pred}$ by \eqref{scaling}.
 In our design, the Sigmoid function~\cite{goodfellow2016deepma} is applied as the activation function of the output layer to ensure the predicted scaling factor to within $(0, 1)$.

-We reconstruct the remaining dependent variables listed in Table~\ref{table2} by solving the nonlinear AC power-flow equations by the widely-used Newton's method~\cite{tinney1967power}, with the predicted independent variables as inputs.
+We reconstruct the remaining dependent variables listed in Table~\ref{table2} by solving the nonlinear AC power-flow equations by the widely-used Newton's method~\cite{mehta2016recent}, with the predicted independent variables as inputs.
 It is well understood that there exist multiple solutions to the AC power flow equations.
-Newton's method or similar iterative algorithms generate different AC-PF solutions with different initial points~\cite{mehta2016recent}, and it is important to choose initial points properly.
+Newton's method or similar iterative algorithms generate different solutions to AC power flow equations using different initial points~\cite{mehta2016recent}. \rev{Meanwhile, the convergence of Newton's method also depends on the chosen initial points.
 In our design, we set Newton's method's initial points as the average values of the dependent variables in the historical/training data.
+In our simulations in Sec.~\ref{sec:simulations}, we observed that Newton's method with such initialization always converges.}